Onufriev-Lab/GBION_tutorial/README.md

 ### 2.5 Production run

 After equilibration, run production MD to sample DNA conformation.
-See in `Dickerson_Drew_Dodecamer_files` or create file `prod.in`:
+See in `Nucleosome_simulation_files` or create file `prod.in`:

 ```
 Production